birlrobotics/ITER_KER_GER/README.md

 ```

 options include:
-* `--num_cpu`: Number of cpus.
-The paper uses 19 cpus (as in the [original paper](https://arxiv.org/abs/1802.09464) presenting this HER implementation. (**Please note that as the HER's author said, running the code with different cpus is NOT equivalent.
+* `--num_cpu`: Number of workers(threads/cpus).
+The results in our paper just used 1 worker in order to show the significant improvements in learning speed.
+The [original HER paper](https://arxiv.org/abs/1802.09464) presents this HER implementation. (**Please note that as the HER's author said, running the code with different cpus is NOT equivalent.
 For more information about this issue, please check [here](https://github.com/openai/baselines/issues/314).**)
 * `--env`: To specify the experimental environment in each run.
 Possible choices are *FetchPickAndPlace-v1, FetchSlide-v1, FetchPush-v1*.
 (There will be more choices on Baxter robot in the near future, please keep watching on our repo :). )
 * `--before_PER_minibatch_size`: To specify the original minibatch size.
 * `--n_rsym`: To specify the hyperparameter of KER.
 More specifically, it is to specify how many reflectional planes you would like to augment the samples.
 For more information, please checkout our [Paper](https://arxiv.org/abs/1909.10707#).